-Assistant Professor: Md.
+Associate Professor: Md.
 Abul Kalam, Ph.D.

-The Department of Earth and Physical Sciences provides its students with a background in, and an appreciation for, certain aspects of Astronomy, Chemistry, Geographic Information Systems, Geology, Physical Science, and Physics.
-Degree programs available include the BS in Chemistry, BS in Geology, BS in Environmental Studies with Chemistry or Geology emphasis, and the MS in Geology.
+The Department of Biological and Earth Physical Sciences provides its students with a background in, and an appreciation for, certain aspects of Astronomy, Chemistry, Geographic Information Systems, Geology, Physical Science, and Physics.
+Degree programs available include the BS in Geology and the MS in Geology.
 The mission of the Department is to provide the opportunity to master analytical and computational skills and to master and create knowledge in the area of Earth and Physical Sciences.